Business Education Abroad Scholarship

 Not all classrooms have four walls!
 Expand your boundries with one of Collat's faculty-led education abroad programs.

-A UAB academic course (3 credit hours) taught by faculty that includes class sessions, assignments, plus a related international travel experience with faculty leaders and classmates.
+- Courses with a travel component include class sessions, assignments, plus a related international travel experience during Spring Break, May Term, or Fall Break with Collat faculty leaders and classmates.

 How It Works

-- Collat School of Business professors teach the classes and lead the tours abroad.
+- Collat School of Business professors teach the classes and lead tours abroad.

-- The course fulfills the experiential learning requirement for Collat students.
+- Courses that include a travel component fulfill the experiential learning requirement for Collat students.

-- Six merit-based $1,000 scholarships are awarded per program.
-Students may also be eligible to use their current financial aid.
+- Students may be eligible to use their current financial aid.

-- A valid passport required.
+- A valid passport required for programs with international travel.
 Passport applications can take up to 16 weeks to be processed, so plan ahead.